scottishgovernment/resources.mygov.scot/_standard/open-standards.markdown

 ##Statement

-Use open standards and common government platforms (eg Myaccount) where available
+Use open standards and common government platforms (eg Myaccount) where available.

 ##Rationale